 Motor vehicle titling and registration is handled through your local county treasurer’s office.
-An Application for Motor Vehicle Title & Registration must be signed by the record owner(s) or by an authorized agent for the record owner(s).
+An Motor Vehicle or Boat Title & Registration Application must be signed by the record owner(s) or by an authorized agent for the record owner(s).
 In addition to the title, when selling a vehicle the party selling the vehicle should provide to the purchaser a Bill of Sale.

 If you have questions in regards to your driver's license, please contact the Driver's License Office which is a division of the South Dakota Department of Public Safety.

 The Motor Vehicle Division provides and maintains your motor vehicle records.
 Our online services allow you to:

 - Review and renew your vehicle registration/decals and license plates.

 - Purchase new license plates

 - Opt-in for email renewal and general notifications

 - Find out the estimated renewal cost of your vehicles

 - Print a seller's permit

 Laws & Regulations